software-engineering-amsterdam/ST2017_WG_13/Team/3/Exercise_4.md

         return frm
 ````

-The arity generator takes into account that there are different number of operators in each of the arity goups.
+The arity generator considers that there are different number of operators in each of the arity groups.

 ````haskell
 data Arity = One | Two | Many